 What happens to learner progress when a course is updated?¶

 When a course is updated, any activities that have been changed (in any way, from a minor typo, to a rewrite), the old version of the activity is essentially ‘detached’ from the new version of the course.
-Although note that if option B above is used for updating, then all activities will be seen as new.

 Any deleted activities are also just detached, and any new activities are just added.
 The tracker and quiz scores etc are retained.